Your Breast Implant Options

 Silicone breast implants require more “homework’ both before and after surgery.
 As part of the re-approval of silicone implants in 2006, the FDA has made several recommendations that we ask patients to learn about and consider.
 After surgery the most significant FDA recommendation is that patients get an MRI of the breast three years after surgery, and every other year moving forward.

-Despite this recommendation many surgeons – including Dr. Slenkovich, who was a researcher on the 5-year study assessing the safety of silicone gel breast implants and whether or not to approve them for future use – question the usefulness of obtaining MRIs this frequently.
-Dr. Slenkovich recommends following the ASAPS MRI recommendation standard of an initial MRI, after 10 years and every 5 years thereafter.
+Despite this recommendation, many surgeons – including Dr. Slenkovich, who was a researcher on the 5-year study assessing the safety of silicone gel breast implants and whether or not to approve them for future use – question the usefulness of obtaining MRIs this frequently.
+Dr. Slenkovich recommends following the ASAPS MRI recommendation standard of an initial MRI after 10 years and every 5 years thereafter.
 Of course, if there is a change in the breast or a clinical question arises about the status of the implants, an MRI is recommended.

-Many Denver breast augmentation patients who had silicone breast implants 15 years ago still have absolutely beautiful, natural appearing, soft breasts and have never had a problem.
+Many Denver breast augmentation patients who had silicone breast implants 15 years ago still have absolutely beautiful, natural-appearing, soft breasts and have never had a problem.
 Today’s silicone implants are even safer and better than the earlier versions.

 “I think that the silicone gel is a great implant.
-However, if a patient has reservations about silicone, then typically saline is still a great option that in most patients gives an equivalent shape.
-I recommend that my Denver breast implant patients read the FDA recommendations forms, and that they don’t just blindly sign it, but I personally, do not have reservations about silicone.
-Indeed, the 1992 FDA statement that silicone implants were being pulled off the market because of safety concerns, but that if a patient had an implant, they did not recommend that it be removed, was very confusing to many.
-Either silicone was unsafe or it wasn’t, and since they weren’t recommending removal, one had to wonder.
+However, if a patient has reservations about silicone, then typically, saline is still a great option that, in most patients, gives an equivalent shape.
+I recommend that my Denver breast implant patients read the FDA recommendations forms and that they don’t just blindly sign it, but I personally do not have reservations about silicone.
+Indeed, the 1992 FDA statement that silicone implants were being pulled off the market because of safety concerns but that if a patient had an implant, they did not recommend that it be removed was very confusing to many.
+Either silicone was unsafe, or it wasn’t, and since they weren’t recommending removal, one had to wonder.
 Further, numerous reviews of all of the silicone implant studies have concluded that there is no scientifically identifiable association between silicone implants and autoimmune diseases (lupus, arthritis, MS).
-I feel that those claims are unsupportable and I am completely comfortable with silicone.
+I feel that those claims are unsupportable, and I am completely comfortable with silicone.
 I would use silicone for family and on my staff (some of whom have silicone implants).
 I think most medical professionals would agree that silicone is great.
 However, the choice between silicone or saline implants is ultimately the patient’s choice.”

-What are the Differences?
+What Are the Differences?

 If you have thin skin, and/or are thin or petite with very little skin to sufficiently cover the breast implant, silicone gel implants are less likely to cause visible rippling or wrinkling than saline breast implants.
 Rippling or wrinkling, when present, are seen generally on the side and bottom of the breast (for example while leaning forward with your clothes off).

-By contrast, for Denver breast augmentation patients with thick enough skin, and plenty of breast tissue for coverage, saline implants have less of these issues and are an excellent option.
+By contrast, for Denver breast augmentation patients with thick enough skin and plenty of breast tissue for coverage, saline implants have less of these issues and are an excellent option.

 While some plastic surgeons feel that silicone delivers a more natural shape, Dr. Slenkovich feels that in a large majority of women the shape results are equal.
 At Colorado Plastic Surgery Center, he has used both silicone and saline breast implants in about equal numbers for breast augmentation and gets great results with both.

 Despite the type of implant you choose, the breast implant is most commonly inserted under the pectoralis muscle for the safest and most natural result.
-This positioning allows Dr. Slenkovich a greater control of the positioning of the breast implant pocket and has been shown to further minimize the probability of capsular contracture along with other surgical protocols.
+This positioning allows Dr. Slenkovich greater control of the positioning of the breast implant pocket and has been shown to further minimize the probability of capsular contracture along with other surgical protocols.

 Mammograms are different with a silicone or saline implant in place, and a “diagnostic” mammogram (which takes pictures from more angles) is done to best visualize the breast tissue.
 Sensation in the breast and nipple, and success at breast feeding are the same with all of the breast implants, with problems with either of these areas very uncommon.